 Boeing’s Pilot and Technician Outlook is a respected industry study compiled each year to forecast the projected growth in the aviation industry.
-Originally released at the Paris Air Show in June 2017, here are some of the highlights that Boeing anticipates between now and 2036:
+Thus years study was released at the Paris Air Show in June 2017.
+Here are some of the highlights that Boeing anticipates between now and 2036:

 “As global economies expand and airlines take delivery of tens of thousands of new commercial jetliners over the next 20 years, there is extraordinary demand for people to fly and maintain these airplanes.

 Between now and 2036, the aviation industry will need to supply more than 2 million new commercial airline pilots, maintenance technicians, and cabin crew.

 The 2017 Boeing Pilot & Technician Outlook, a respected industry forecast of personnel demand, projects that 637,000 new commercial airline pilots, 648,000 new maintenance technicians, and 839,000 new cabin crew will be needed to fly and maintain the world fleet over the next 20 years.

 Educational outreach and career pipeline programs will be essential to inspiring the next generation of pilots, technicians, and cabin crew.
 Early student engagement and defined aviation career paths will help expand the reach to new demographics.
 The growing diversity and mobility of aviation personnel will require instructors to have cross-cultural, cross-generational, and multilingual skills to engage with tomorrow’s workforce.